cjacker/opensource-toolchain-gd32vf103/README.md

 you can add it to `~/.bashrc`, launch terminal and try to run `riscv32-unknown-elf-gcc` in terminal to see it works or not.

 ### 2.2 Use prebuilt toolchain
-There is a lot of prebuilt riscv toolchain you can download and use directly if they support the arch 'rv32imac'.
+There are a lot of prebuilt riscv toolchains you can download and use directly if they support the arch 'rv32imac'.
 Here is two choice with well supported.

 *   Nuclei official toolchain